Differences Between Liquidity vs Solvency

 Liquidity and Solvency – Key differences

 As you can already see liquidity and solvency can’t be interchanged and they are completely different from each other.
 Let’s look at the critical differences between Liquidity and Solvency –

 - Liquidity is a short-term concept.
 Solvency is a long-term concept.

 - Liquidity needs to be understood to know how quickly a firm would be able to convert its current assets into cash.
-Solvency, on the other hand, talks about whether the firm has the ability to perpetuate for long period of time.
+Solvency, on the other hand, talks about whether the firm has the ability to perpetuate for a long period of time.